-“And now a ‘space suit’ for mothers to be.”Of the things I have found in this house, this must be the most peculiar so far!
-Found underneath the carpet, this is an article from the Daily Express, Friday 20th November 1959 about a new fangled birthing contraption.
+“And now a ‘space suit’ for mothers to be.”This is an article from the Daily Express, Friday 20th November 1959 about a new fangled birthing contraption.

 “A beautiful way to relax.”
 These are my favourite ads for La-Z-Boy chairs, dating from 1971-76.